 Since 2012, DSP has become a major competition area of all the “powerful and innovative” companies.

-China DSP market grows very fast, and actually is evaluated to more than RMB 23.5 billion compared to USD 3.47 billion in 2017 as indicated by iiMedia Research.
+China’s DSP market grows very fast, and actually is evaluated at more than RMB 23.5 billion compared to USD 3.47 billion in 2017 as indicated by iiMedia Research.
 The Mobile DSP market will reach RMB 13 billion by 2020 that is USD 4.92 billion in 2018.

 The main three classifications of DSP promoters are, gaming (17.4%), finance (12.9%), and e-commerce (19.1%)

 GMA is the leading Innovative company for marketers and the leading provider of digital media trading technology and services such as demand-side platform (DSP).

 Knowledge of the external way to communicate can determine the success of your China public relations strategy.
 China is one of the few countries where print media has not faced a steep decline, Newspapers have still had success among consumers.
-But, these trends start to change, with the increase of online media platforms reduced the power of print media.
+But, these trends start to change, with the increase of online media platforms reducing the power of print media.

 The increase of online media made the Chinese landscape more fragmented and seems complicated for New Players in the market.
 But it presents a lot of opportunities for China’s public relations strategy.
 Many of these online media platforms are independent of the government.
 Public relation is not so hard to understand in China, but you need to know how it works and the values of this culture.